 With the Florida Community Resource Map, we’ve partnered with the United Way of NW FL and the Central Florida Foundation.
+The new version of the Map will also feature resources from Panhandle 211, the North Central Florida Foundation, and others.

-Florida Alliance for Response to Epidemics (FARE)
+How we got our start: Florida Alliance for Response to Epidemics (FARE)

 One of FCI’s first projects was the Florida Alliance for Response to Epidemics (FARE).